♥ Health Benefits

 ♥ HealthSMART ™

 HealthSMART coffee is the most potent, bio-available nutritional coffee…ever!
-Each brewed mug delivers between 4.3% and 22% of the DV (Daily Value) for 12 vitamins and minerals making it healthier than any other coffee.
-HealthSMART coffee also contains more antioxidants than any other coffee and Management expects it will eventually become known as the richest source of antioxidants in the diet.
+Each brewed cup delivers between 4% and 22% of the DV (Daily Value) for 12 vitamins and minerals making it healthier than any other coffee.
+HealthSMART coffee also contains more antioxidants and Management expects it will eventually become known as the richest source of antioxidants in diet.

-The TechnoRoasting process also gives birth “to other compounds that are even better for your health” and HealthSMART coffee contains hundreds of micro-nutrients and minerals.
+The TechnoRoasting process also gives birth “to other compounds that are even better for your health” and no other coffee claims even 1 % of these nutrients and minerals.
 We know that HealthSMART coffee contains high concentrations of Chlorogenic Acid and Glycemic Acid and numerous other antioxidants.
 We haven’t even begun to test for all of the beneficial constituents of HealthSMART coffee.

 As a result of our TechnoRoasting process, HealthSMART coffee also contains soluble bioactive compounds such as: phenolics, chlorogenic acids, caffeine, lactones, niacin and the minerals potassium, iron, and zinc.
-In addition, there are hundreds of volatiles which stimulate the brain, cause pleasure, and heighten the sense of smell.
+In addition, there are hundreds of volatiles which stimulate the brain, cause pleasure, and heighten the sense of smell, immunity & health.

 Studies have also suggested that ensuring an adequate amount of calcium and magnesium in the diet is important to protect against high blood pressure, as well as for general health.
 There is also evidence to support its role in weight management, muscle function and energy metabolism.